 The underlying principle of how to file a claim on a government contract starts with the Contract Disputes Preparing and Defending Government Contract Claims Under the Contract Disputes ActAct of 1978.
 Many government contractors – large and small – have repeatedly lost hundreds of thousands in contract claims simply because they did not follow the legal requirements for filing a federal contract claim.

-When companies submit contract claims against the federal government, there should be a substantial effort to provide very detailed facts and to provide evidence to support the claim.
+When companies submit government contracts bid disputes and claims against the federal government, there should be a substantial effort to provide very detailed facts and to provide evidence to support the claim.
 If you are seeking additional labor costs, then be prepared to submit time sheets etc.

 To avoid unnecessary claims litigation, a different analysis should be used for firm-fixed-price contracts where there is a totally new requirement that is also bid on a fixed rate.